PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] ending @ 21:23:34 /2020-11-27/
 ```

 This eventually identified valid injection techniques which could be used to further refine the `sqlmap` command.
-It additionally identified that the joomla database was in fact called `joomla`.
+It also confirmed that the joomla database was in fact called `joomla`.

 With this in mind, I was able to refine my `sqlmap` command to attempt to map the tables in the `joomla` database.
 Again, the output was truncated for space.
 While this identified many tables, I've included only a few of the most interesting.